Advertiser disclosure

 • Workman’s Compensation

-There will be an elimination of cash supports yields certain benefits
+There is an elimination of cash supports yields certain benefits

-• Gifts to the student will no longer be reported as untaxed income
+• Gifts to the student no longer are reported as untaxed income

-• Qualified distributions from 529 plans that are owned by a grandparent, aunt, uncle will not affect aid eligibility
+• Qualified distributions from 529 plans that are owned by a grandparent, aunt, uncle do not affect aid eligibility

 Changes in Reportable Assets